Leo-Corporation/LeoCorpLibrary-Web/documentation/Crypt.md

 </details>

-The `DecryptAES()` method allows you to decrypt a string using AES ecnryption.
+The `DecryptAES()` method allows you to decrypt a string using AES encryption.
 It returns a `string` value.

 It's in:
 ~~~ cs